Addi3/powerrangersrefined/README.md

 </h2>

 ### Why is 1.0.0+ fabric?
-- I originaly made this mod using Mcreator (a Minecraft mod making software) but this past year have been learing actual Java and coding mods myself, Fabric is just the loader i decided to learn
+- I originaly made this mod using Mcreator (a Minecraft mod making software) but this past year have been learning actual Java and coding mods myself, Fabric is just the loader i decided to learn.

 ### Will this be on Forge / NeoForge?
 - Nope as I said above, i have only learnt fabric.
 If you want a forge version use the older `DEPRECATE` versions (these wont recive updates tho)

 ### Where do i get updates on the mod?
 - https://discord.gg/kndce97FyU < join for more info!

+### Can i port to ....
+- This mod is open source so you can gladly port to what ever version and modloader you like, just don't claim the mod as your own!
+(If you upload said port to a mod website, ask me first!)

 -------------
 -------------